propertyhive/WP-Property-Hive/README.txt

 Want to build a new feature?
 Maybe fix a bug you've found?
 As long as you have an understanding of PHP and WordPress, or know someone that does, you can make the changes yourself.
 What's more, your hard work will be received gratefully by everyone else that uses the plugin.

 **Only use the features your business needs**
-By default PropertyHive is a marketing tool, allowing you to manage your property stock and list properties on your website.
+By default PropertyHive is a property and contact management tool, allowing you to manage your property stock, list properties on your website, record owners details, and store applicants requirements.
 Through use of premium add-ons however, you can choose which features you want to bolt on.
 The add-ons fit seamlessly into the existing plugin, and with each other.

-Want to record applicants and their requirements?
-There's an add-on for that.
 Want to send your properties to property portals?
 There's an add-on for that.

 Our add-ons are priced individually from just £150 meaning you only pay for what you use.